Using Taster Sessions As An Effective Marketing Tool

 When to offer taster sessions

 Taster sessions can work well and engage potential customers across all industries and topics, That said, they are typically most impactful in the following circumstances:

 - You are offering high cost courses (think £500+) - customers like to 'try before they buy' with higher value purchases.
 By offering taster sessions for higher value courses, you are reducing the risk to the client.
 This can apply to face to face or online/blended course types.

 - Your course covers in depth content - complexity is rarely conducive to a successful sale.
 Taster sessions allow the delegate to gain a greater understanding of what they will learn and achieve and if this is suitable for their individual needs.

 Alternative methods for engagement

 Customer forums give the opportunity for previous and prospective customers to meet and discuss their experiences.
-This could be a great way to receive feedback from your previous customers while also giving prospective customers a feel for your company.
-This can be with or without company supervision however it might be a good idea to interact with customers over forums to answer any questions they may have.
+This represents a chance to encourage feedback from your previous customers, while also giving prospective customers a feel for your company.
+This can be conducted with or without company supervision, however it might be a good idea to interact with customers over forums in order to answer any questions they may have!

 Webinars are also a great way to engage with customers while retaining an interpersonal, human touch.
-Webinars are lessons which are conducted over the internet and can include video or voice chat.
+Webinars are live online sessions that are delivered using video and voice chat.
 Many companies prefer webinars as they are low-cost and require little effort on the consumer’s part.
-This means they will probably be more willing to take part and this is a great opportunity for trainers to encourage potential customers to book onto a longer course.
+The ease of access means prospects are typically more willing to take part, and it's also a great opportunity for trainers to encourage potential customers to book onto a longer course.

 These webinars can later be blogged about or even made into podcasts and watched at a later date.
 By offering frequent webinars, potential and existing customers will be able to experience a piece of your training offering.